ronaldjohnson0851/Front-end/README.md

 * User should get popup suggestions for Hashtags as soon as user types #-followed by the characters.
 * User should be able to tag friends using @
 * Post Pictures in feed.
-* Can view tweets by a specific user.
+* Can view posts by a specific user.
-* All new tweets come in feed as they are posted.
+* All new posts come in feed as they are posted.

 • Features linked with the Movie screen:
 * View general feed on timeline when no movie is playing.